NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 Using Spark Operator is another way to submit Spark Applications into a Kubernetes Cluster.

-1. Copy Spark Application jars/files into the docker image when preparing docker image.
+1. Locate the Spark Application jars/files in the docker image when preparing docker image.

-For example, we copy above `test.py` in directory `/opt/sparkRapidsPlugin` inside the docker image.
+For example, assume `/opt/sparkRapidsPlugin/test.py` is inside the docker image.

 This is because currently only `cluster` deployment mode is supported by Spark Operator.